neondatabase/website/content/docs/extensions/pg-extensions.md

 Neon supports the Postgres extensions shown in the following table.
 The supported version of the extension sometimes differs by Postgres version.
 A dash (`-`) indicates that an extension is not yet supported.

 <Admonition type="note" title="Postgres 17 extension support">
-Postgres 17, released in September 2024, currently lacks support for several extensions.
+Postgres 17, released in September 2024, currently lacks support for a few extensions.
 These extensions will become available once maintainers add Postgres 17 compatibility and after Neon completes validation testing.
-Newly supported extensions are announced in the [Neon Changelog](https://neon.tech/docs/changelog), which is published weekly.
+Newly supported extensions are announced in the [Neon Changelog](/docs/changelog), which is published weekly.
 </Admonition>

 <a id="default-extensions/"></a>